Skip to content

 Parameter Description

-• sqlValue: A string containing the SQL statement used to generate the value set for the NOT IN clause.
+• sqlValue: A string containing the SQL statement used to generate the set of values for the NOT IN clause.

-• condition: A boolean value to control whether to apply this NOT IN condition.
+• condition: A boolean value that controls whether to apply this NOT IN condition.

 Examples